kevinolega/callcentertrainingtips/_posts/2019-10-08-joni-nillar.md

 We appreciate that the Sutherland Recruitment staff found our content useful but the normal way to share is to click the "share button" on our Facebook post or post a link of our post/article or lesson on Facebook.

+The normal way of sharing helps promote our page and allows us to reach more people with the lessons that we are sharing for free.

+Alternatively, adding a link to our website or Facebook page will allow the reader to discover our posts.

 ## What did Joni Nillar do instead?

-Joni Nillar removed our names, contact information, links and anything that identifies that we wrote the article and he inserted his name instead.
+Joni Nillar intentionally removed our names, contact information, links and anything that identifies that we wrote the article and he inserted his name instead.

 He ends the posts with this statement as a signature: